jharmison-redhat/bootc-image/README.md

 a bridge and MAC address to go along with a DHCP reservation in your environment.
 This also affords you an opportunity to use DHCP as a method of providing a hostname.
-Configuring this for your environment is left as an exercise to the reader, but I use `create-vm.sh` to do this in a programmatic way.
+Configuring this for your environment is left as an exercise to the reader, but I use `hack/create-vm.sh`, behind the `make vm` target,  to do this in a programmatic way.